hassaanmuzammil/python-keycloak-auth/README.md

 # python-keycloak-auth

-A custom `users` database for maintaining users and their associated features (basic information, roles, permissions, links) for an application.
+A custom `users` service for maintaining users and their associated features (basic information, roles, permissions, links) for an application.
 Authentication flow for users is managed by a 3rd party auth provider `keycloak`.

 ## Keycloak